williamidt/whisper_dart_my_first_test_v2/README.md

 6. select on wav file, to transcribe for example https://github.com/ggerganov/whisper.cpp/blob/master/samples/jfk.wav

 7.  click in "To Start Transcribe Audio"..
 It's running.
-Only problem that take a long time to transcribe
+Only problem that take a long time to transcribe I'm try to understand why

 If you have some doubles, open issue or question here in github, thanks!